feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 Liem Goan Sioe was from Gresik and had been settled in Batavia for about three years.
 He was the son-in-law of Be Biauw Tjoan, a rich Chinese captain of Semarang.48 Liem Goan Tjeng received support from the Resident of Batavia and the Director of Finance for both the lieutenantship and membership of the Chinese Council.
 Presumably this was because he was an opium pachter or opium revenue-farmer and also belonged to an officer's family.
 Here we can detect a kinship tie between the two Liems, as both had brothers who were captains in Gresik and Semarang, and another brother who was lieutenant in Gresik.49 As time wore on, both fell into disfavour with the Dutch, particularly Liem Goan Sioe, who was suspected of involvement in the smuggling of opium.5°

-| do not entirely agree with Suryadinata's assertion that the officership was a semi-hereditary position.5!
+I do not entirely agree with Suryadinata's assertion that the officership was a semi-hereditary position.5!
 If he means that the officership passed from father to son, and was shared among the officers in active service, then my enquiries show this to be rare - happening only in 1866 and 1879.
 The appointment of Tan Soe Tjong as captain in 1866 was more to please his recently retired father, the exmajor Tan Eng Goan, as his promotion had been rejected by the Resident of Batavia in 1861 when his father was still